Antro-duodenal Motility Study (cont.)

 - Find a local Gastroenterologist in your town

-How is an antro-duodenal motility study done?
+How are the results of an antro-duodenal motility study evaluated?

 Get the latest treatment options.